 Dance Obsessions’ facility has 2 observation windows in each studio room.
 Parents may watch their dancer from the outside of these windows.
 Parents, please refrain from coming into the studio rooms, as this becomes an unnecessary distraction to the students.

-We will hold a dance recital at the end of the year to showcase our students.
+We hold an annual dance recital at the end of the dance season in mid-June, to showcase our students.
 Again, this is completely optional, but a wonderful opportunity for the students to perform and “show off” what they have learned during the year!